AI invoice classification: how BillyBox automatically filters real invoices from noise

 Combined with swipe-to-classify on mobile and keyboard shortcuts on desktop, the entire flow from email to accountant-ready export is now fast enough to do on a coffee break.

-BillyBox's AI classification is included on all plans, including free.
-Connect your email, fetch a month, and see the difference — a clean queue of real invoices, not a wall of logos and marketing PDFs.
+BillyBox's AI classification and extraction are included on all plans, including free.
+Connect your Gmail, Outlook, Zoho, or any IMAP email, fetch a month, and see the difference — a clean queue of real invoices, not a wall of logos and marketing PDFs.
+You can also upload invoices manually via drag-and-drop.